VZPx/SirenSpy/README.md

 That’s it for now.
 If it breaks, i'ts expected.

+## What needs fixing
+The game expects a valid signed certificate which we don't have, so we need to bypass the SSL Verification method in the EBOOT.BIN, possible with GHIDRA or IDA.

 ## Thanks
 Unispy SDK/Code - Big thanks for getting past remote auth